 Outside of the castle walls with people walking past

-The impressive Principality Stadium, Cardiff, South Wales
+The impressive Principality Stadium and Cardiff Castle, Cardiff, South Wales

 Capital gardens